PatrikAarnivaara/sculpture/README.md

 # Sculpture
-Search, sort and filter The Art Institute of Chicago API.
+Search, sort and filter data from The Art Institute of Chicago API.

 ## Technologies
 * React JS with Context